 Our work is grounded in cross-disciplinary research on the power of music to promote prosocial behavior and empathetic communication.

-Music has been recognized as an affective, communicative, and healing art form across disciplines as varied as neuroscience, anthropology, philosophy, musicology, medicine, and education.
+Music has been recognized as an affective, communicative, and healing art form across disciplines as varied as neuroscience, philosophy, medicine, and education.

 Research on our Programs

 Cao, E., & Gowda, D. (2018).
 Collaborative songwriting for health sciences interprofessional service learning.
 Medical Education, 52(5), 550–550. https://onlinelibrary.wiley.com/doi/abs/10.1111/medu.13555

 Cao, E.C.
 (2013).
 “Genuine Medicine”: Effects of a Novel Service-Oriented Music Program on Empathy, Self-Esteem, and Prosocial Behavior in Delinquent Youth (Princeton senior thesis). http://dataspace.princeton.edu/jspui/handle/88435/dsp011g05fb700

 Cao, E (2017, June).
 A Proposal for the Creation of a Music Corps.”
 Poster Presentation at Music, Selves, and Societies Workshop.
 University of Cambridge, Cambridge, UK.

 Cao E, Gowda D (2016, March).
 “Send-A-Song”: A Musical Intervention Project for Medical Students and At-Risk Youth.
 Short Communications Presentation at Northeastern Group on Educational Affairs Annual Conference, Brown Warren Alpert School of Medicine, Providence, RI.

 Cao, E, Breder, K, Vu, A. (March, 2016).
 A songwriting intervention project for Bronx VA Community Living Center Patients.
 Presentation at Bronx VA quality improvement session, Bronx, NY.